 Dope and diamonds: A Lana Del Rey Reader is edited by Billie Muraben and Lillian Wilkie, and contains texts by Kate Aronoff, Arild Fetveit, Christopher Glazek, James Franco, Ann Powers, Sarah Nicole Prickett, Jia Tolentino and Catherine Vigier.
 The copyright of each work remains with the original author and/or publisher.

-A limited number of copies will be released at 2pm on Sunday 27th September with all proceeds going to the PCS Tate Commerce Strike Fund.
+A limited number of printed copies will be released at 2pm on Sunday 27th September 2020 with all proceeds going to the PCS Tate Commerce Strike Fund.